Chaoticka/crackerjacks/Checkers,-explained.md

 They allow you to create a `Checker`-like that accepts an object of any type.
 In fact, all `Checker`s are silently converted into this more general class when you use the `@registry.register` or `@registry.register_multi` decorators.

 If you wish to implement one, see the [relevant docs](https://github.com/Ciphey/Ciphey/wiki/Extending-Ciphey)

+# Archived / Not Implemented Yet Checkers

+# Entropy (coming soon)
+We plan to add an entropy checker to see if the data is ordered or not.
+Since the addition of the Human Checker, we plan to add this soon.
+We have the code -- just need to test it.

+This checker has lower accuracy but higher generality.
+All the checkers you have seen until now solve very specific problems very well.
+JSON, Language (English), or Regex.

+The entropy checker is designed to find things that are ordered (and thus may be plaintext) but aren't picked up by the other checkers.